ncatlab/nlab-content/pages/8/1/7/4/4718/content.md

 In [[Bourbaki|Bourbaki 6, chapter 1]] the term _pseudo-ring_ is used, but that convention has not become established.

 Another terminology that has been suggested for "nonunital ring", and which is in use in part of the literature (e.g. [Anderson 06](#Anderson06)) is "rng", where dropping the "i" in "ring" is meant to be alluding to the absence of _i_dentity elements.
 This terminology appears in print first in ([Jacobson](#Jacobson)), where it is attributed to Louis Rowen.

-Similarly there is, for whatever it's worth, the suggestion that a ring without negatives, hence a [[semiring]], should be called a _[[rig]]_.
+Similarly there is, for whatever it's worth, the suggestion that a ring without negatives, hence a [[semiring]], should be called a _[[rig]]_ (although here one may make a technical distinction about the _additive_ identity).

 =--